 Logic jumps are an extremely useful feature to ensure that the participants get the answer best suited to their responses.
 They can be used in e-commerce recommendation quizzes, and outcome quizzes so that the level of difficulty of the test increases/decreases as per the student’s previous responses.
 Hence, you can be creative and include logic jumps in your quizzes as you see fit.

-4. Ensure Quiz is Optimized for Different Devices
+4. Ensure Quiz Questions are Optimized for Different Devices

-Your quiz should be optimized for easy viewing and access on mobile devices and tablets.
-Since the usage of mobile devices is way higher these days, pick a quiz maker that automatically converts your quizzes in suitable format as per the user’s device.
+Your quiz should be optimized for easy viewing and be accessible on mobile devices and tablets.
+Since the usage of mobile devices is way higher these days, pick a quiz maker that automatically converts your quizzes in a suitable format as per the user’s device.

 How to Make a Quiz on Outgrow

 Want to learn more about creating your quiz on Outgrow?
-Check out our blog below!
+Here is a quick step-by-step explanation:

 Ideas for Quiz Questions

 We have discussed various quiz types, quiz questions, and best practices for creating a quiz.
 However, if you still need ideas for creating your own quiz based on the industry, check out our premade templates here!